tu-delft-library/il-master-thesis-guide/book/2-search.md

 ![Search literature](2-search.png)

-Common activities during this phase of the your information journey include:
+Common activities during this phase of your information journey include:

 - [2a.
 Select Databases](2a-select-database.md) - Know different types of academic databases and where to find them
 - [2b.
 Create a Keyword Search](2b-create-keyword-search.md) - Set up a keyword search strategy